maryjohnben/WeLoveMovies-Capstone/README.md

 ##### This is the backend portion of the project.
 To view the app in action please click **https://welovemovies-capstone-frontend.herokuapp.com/**

 ##### To view deployed backend please click **https://welovemovies-capstone-backend.herokuapp.com/**.
-This link works for all path described in the project.
+This link works for all paths described in the project.
 ##### To run repo locally
 - **Fork** repo
 - **Clone** into local system